epccs/Gravimetric/readme.md

 * [avr-libc](https://packages.ubuntu.com/search?keywords=avr-libc)
 * [avrdude](https://packages.ubuntu.com/search?keywords=avrdude)

-The software is a guide; it is in C because that works for me.
+The software is a guide; it is in C.